Lab Director

 Affiliated Graduate Students

-Kyle Hull, Visiting Assistant Professor at University of Nebraska-Lincoln
+Kyle Hull, Visiting Assistant Professor, University of Nebraska-Lincoln

-Clarisse Warren, Research Analyst at The Olinger Group
+Clarisse Warren, Senior Research Analyst, The Olinger Group

 Undergraduate Research Assistants